thechosenreader/kdeconnect-kde/README.md

+# Hi, there!
+This and its corresponding repository for the android application are my forks of KDE Connect.
+I've incorporated certain features for personal use like running commands with arguments, etc. This is not the place for stability or reliability; these programs are guaranteed to work only in my environment.
+The official readme is below (except the official link to the android repository has been replaced with my forked version).

 # KDE Connect - desktop app

 KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).